Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial

-\begin{theorem} Let $P$ be a Glauber dynamics chain on a random regular graph $G(\mathcal{N},\mathcal{E})$ with constant degree $d$ at inverse temperature parameter $\beta<\beta_c$ and stationary distribution $\pi_{\beta}$.
-Then there exists a short-path algorithm that finds the optimum of Ising model Hamiltonian on a random regular graph with running time
+\begin{theorem}[Beyond Criticality for Random Regular Graphs] Let $P$ be a Glauber dynamics chain for the antiferromagnetic Ising model over a randomly chosen $d$-regular graph $G\sim \mathcal{G}_{\textup{RG}}(n, d)$.
+Suppose the inverse temperature parameter $\beta$ satisfies $(d-1)\tanh(\beta) \leq \frac{d-1}{8\sqrt{d-1}-1}$ and that the stationary distribution is $\pi_{\beta}$.
+If $d = \mathcal{O}(1)$, then with high probability over the choice of graph there exists a short path algorithm that finds the ground state of the Ising model Hamiltonian running time bounded by